Window Motor Replacement

 Installation time: Between 45 min. and 1-1/2 hrs.

 Refer to photos to aid in locating various parts…. see text below for installation instructions.
+Keep in mind the Syclone or Typhoon window motor replacement is for those that know there way around and are handy with tools.

 Block window at the half-up position before removing motor.